devschow/Medical-Insurance-Cost-Prediction/README.md

-## An End to End Machine Learning Porject to Predict Medical Insurance Costs
+## An End to End Machine Learning Project to Predict Medical Insurance Costs